vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md

 ## Checking Partition Distribution

-On some large clusters, due to the different startup times, the partition distribution may be unbalanced.
+On some large clusters, due to the different startup time, the partition distribution may be unbalanced.
 You can check the machine and distribution by the following command (SHOW HOSTS).

 ```ngql
 nebula> SHOW HOSTS;